-One customer represented 61% of our accounts receivable balance at June 30, 2016 and two customers represented 83% of our accounts receivable balance at December 31, 2015.
+One customer represented 35% and 58% of our accounts receivable balance as of March 31, 2017 and December 31, 2016, respectively.

 Accounts Receivable - Generally, the Company requires payment prior to shipment.
-However, in certain circumstances, the Company provides credit to companies located throughout the U.S. Accounts receivable consists of trade accounts arising in the normal course of business.
-Accounts receivable for large accounts are generally secured.
+However, in certain circumstances, the Company extends credit to companies located throughout the U.S. Accounts receivable consists of trade accounts arising in the normal course of business.
+Accounts receivable for large accounts are generally secured by substantially all assets of the customer.
 Smaller accounts receivable, generally less than \$10,000, are unsecured and no interest is charged on past due accounts.
 Accounts for which no payments have been received after 30 days are considered delinquent and customary collection efforts are initiated.
 Accounts receivable are carried at original invoice amount less a reserve made for doubtful receivables based on a review of all outstanding amounts on a quarterly basis.

 Management has determined the allowance for doubtful accounts by regularly evaluating individual customer receivables and considering a customer's financial condition and credit history, and current economic conditions.
-As of June 30, 2016 and December 31, 2015, the Company had recorded an allowance for doubtful accounts related to accounts receivable in the amount of \$100,000.
+As of March 31, 2017 and December 31, 2016, respectively, the Company maintained an allowance for doubtful accounts related to accounts receivable in the amount of \$100,000.

 Revenue Recognition - The Company recognizes revenue in accordance with the ASC Topic 605, Revenue Recognition which requires persuasive evidence of an arrangement, delivery of a product or service, a fixed or determinable price and assurance of collection within a reasonable period of time.
-The Company records revenue when goods are delivered to customers and the rights of ownership have transferred from the Company to the customer.
+The Company records revenue when goods are delivered to the carrier and the rights of ownership have transferred from the Company to the customer.